 You must bring current proof of insurance and ownership/current registration for the motorcycle/scooter used in training.

 If the registration and/or insurance are not in your name, you must bring written permission from the owner allowing you to use the vehicle during the class.

 Motorcycle Size / Restrictions:

-You may only use motorcycles/scooters that are 400cc or less in Intro to Riding.
+You may only use motorcycles/scooters that are 400cc or less in Basic I courses.